 Menzies Creek Primary School takes pride in the array of additional programs, events, activities, and partnerships that contribute positively to our school community.
-The highlights of 2023 include:

-Menzies Creek Primary School

-The return to normal operations, allowing students to enjoy camps, musical productions, sporting events, and termly excursions and incursions aligned with class units of study and special events.
-These experiences not only deepen learning but also foster engagement in school life, which was greatly missed during the previous two COVID-affected school years.
+The highlights of 2024 include: The continuity of normal operations, allowing students to enjoy camps, musical productions, sporting events, and termly excursions and incursions aligned with class units of study and special events.
+These experiences not only deepen learning but also foster engagement in school life.
 The provision of numerous extracurricular activities aimed at enriching the learning experiences of our students.
 Our Camping program, spanning from Foundation to Year 6, was successfully executed.
 Foundation students had the opportunity to participate alongside their Year 5 'buddies' in various activities and excursions.
-The Year 1/2 program featured a 'big day out' excursion to Funfields in 2023, followed by a dinner at school, with Year 2 students enjoying a sleepover at the school.
-Both the Year 3/4 (Portsea) and Year 5/6 (Phillip Island) cohorts relished adventure activities-based camps lasting for three days and two nights each.
-Participation in Wakakirri as part of our Performing Arts program, offering students valuable opportunities to engage with the arts, perform for audiences, and compete against other schools.
+The Year 1/2 program featured a 'big day out' excursion to Ninja Nation in 2024, followed by a dinner at school, with Year 2 students enjoying a sleepover at the school.
+Both the Year 3/4 (Gundiwindi) and Year 5/6 (Forest Lodge) cohorts relished adventure activities-based camps lasting for three days and two nights each.
+Participation in our Whole School Production (Twisting through Time) as part of our Performing Arts program, offers students valuable opportunities to engage with the arts and perform for an audiences.
 This experience highlighted student engagement and showcased their talents on a broader platform.

-Connecting our school community was a major focus and highlight in 2023.
-Activities organised by our School Council to achieve this included:

-- welcome BBQ and working bees

-- · discos and colour run

-- · trivia night

-- Mother's Day and Father's Day events for parents
+Connecting our school community was a major focus and highlight in 2024.
+Activities organised by our School Council to achieve this included: · welcome BBQ and working bees · discos and colour runs · trivia night · Mother's Day and Father's Day events for parents.
 Collaboration with community partners such as the Emerald Men's Shed and Emerald Rotary to enhance our school grounds.
 Through partnerships with these organisations, we have improved facilities and received valuable support.
 Additionally, regular visits to the local library have strengthened our ties with the community, enriching the educational experiences of our students.